charly-lang/charly/README.md

 # The Charly programming language

 This is my try at writing an interpreter of a dynamic language from scratch with my bare hands.
 It is implemented in [Crystal](https://crystal-lang.org/).
+It is absolutely not production-ready and is meant only for learning-purposes.

 # Syntax